-Nobody Reads the Fine Print: How to Easily Avoid Fees and Interest
+Nobody Reads the Fine Print: How to Easily Avoid Hidden Fees and Interest

 These are any fees associated with a missed payment.
-They can be from a credit card, a student loan, or even a monthly payment for cable or some other service.
+They can be from a credit card, a student loan, or even a monthly payment for cable.
 These fees can vary wildly.
 One thing they all have in common, however, is that they can quickly add up.

 The Solution: Pay attention to due dates!
 As soon as you pay a bill, set a reminder for the next month.
 Another effective solution is to use auto-pay whenever possible.
 Most student loans, for instance, will allow you have your payment automatically withdrawn from your bank account at a certain time each month.

 Also, check the fine print.
 Some companies offer a grace period after the due date of a bill before they’ll charge you a late fee.
 Other companies offer no such grace period.
 If money is tight, learn which bills might have a little leeway.

 This is a common service offered by most major banks.
 The idea sounds good.
 If you overdraw on your checking account, the bank will cover you, and charge you a small fee to do so.
 However, these fees can quickly get out of control.

 Banks don’t have a huge incentive to discourage you from using these overdraft services.
 After all, up to 60% of their checking account revenue comes from these fees.

 The Solution: The best solution is to always know how much money is in your account, and never put yourself in a situation where you’ll be overdrawn.
 That’s not always possible, however.
 You might want to consider contacting your bank to opt-out of the overdraft protection.
 It’s usually better to have a transaction be denied than to have overdraft fees you’ll have a hard time paying.